After-Infinity/UselessCalculator/README.md

 # Useless Calculator 🎯

 ## Basic Details
-**Team Name:** Calculator Chaos
+**Team Name:** RoShamBo

 ## Team Members
-- **Team Lead:** Jane Doe - MIT
+- **Team Lead:** Amin Mohamed
-- **Member 2:** John Smith - Stanford
+- **Member 2:** Amin Mohamed
-- **Member 3:** Alex Johnson - CalTech

 ## Project Description
-A deliberately over-engineered calculator that makes simple calculations unnecessarily complex and entertaining.
-It performs basic math operations with dramatic flair and unexpected twists.
+this is simply just a usless calculator that is soo slow and make hilarious calculations but will give the correct answer

 ## The Problem (that doesn't exist)
 Regular calculators are too efficient and boring.
 They just give you the answer without any drama or entertainment, making mathematics a dull experience.